 Either way, it's not ideal.
 You don't want to get a flu shot just to still get the flu later on — that's literally the opposite of what you're going for.
 And you don't want to make your recovery time of your current illness longer, because that's just uncomfortable.

 While doctors recommend not getting the flu shot if you're very sick or if you have a fever, they agree it's probably fine to go through with it if you have a simple cold.
-According to Healthline, there's nothing wrong with getting a flu shot when you have a cold.
-The only time you should really reschedule it is if your symptoms are more severe.
+"A mild illness such as a cold shouldn’t get in the way," Dr. Blank says.
+The only time you should really reschedule it is if your symptoms are more severe, or if COVID-19 might be the culprit.